 The private key for Bitcoin is a sophisticated form of cryptography that has been designed to permit access to the rightful owner of the Bitcoin.
-The private key is an important component of how Bitcoin and other cryptocurrency coins works, which contributes to the security of the asset against theft, fraud and unauthorized access to funds.
+The private key is an important component of how Bitcoin and other cryptocurrency coins work, which contributes to the security of the asset against theft, fraud, and unauthorized access to funds.

 What Does A Bitcoin Private Key Look Like?

 The private key provides access to the owner of the Bitcoin address to withdraw the funds.
 If an individual loses their private keys, they will not be able to access the wallet to spend, transfer or withdraw Bitcoin.
-For this reason, it is extremely important to never let anyone know your private keys and always keep it safe.
+For this reason, it is extremely important to never let anyone know your private keys for Bitcoin (or any other crypto) and always keep them safe.

 What Is A Public Address Or Public Key?

 Bitcoin owners can generate multiple public addresses for each wallet which can be seen and given to anyone to receive money.
-When using a cryptocurrency exchange, users can generate a Bitcoin public key which is represented as a string of characters, or a QR code that can be scanned.
+When using a Bitcoin trading exchange, users can generate a Bitcoin public key which is represented as a string of characters, or a QR code that can be scanned.

 How Do I Get A Bitcoin Private Key?